Perian-io/dagster-perian/README.md

      - `parameters`: Parameters for the command.

 2. **`create_perian_job`**:
-   - Creates a job on the Perian platform using the Docker image built from your codebase.
+   - Creates a job on the PERIAN platform using the Docker image built from your codebase.
    - **Parameters**:
      - `image_name`: Name of the Docker image.
      - `tag`: Tag of the Docker image.